Course: Genocide and Group Hostility

 Case presentation: The Rwandan genocide

-Rwanda is an example of a country where both legal and non-legal measures have been used after its genocide in 1994.
-From international processes and tribunals to home-grown solutions, many of those involved with and affected by the genocide were given the chance to apologize, find peace, and mend relationships.
+Rwanda is an example of a country where both legal and non-legal remedies have been tried after the 1994 genocide.
+From international processes and tribunals to home-grown solutions, many individuals involved in or affected by the genocide have engaged in efforts aimed at addressing the consequences and promoting justice.

 Like most countries on the African continent, Rwanda is diverse and complex, ethnically, linguistically, and religiously.
 As discussed in Module 1 – Genocide, ethnic conflicts between the Hutu majority and Tutsi minority have a long history, dating back to the time before Rwanda’s independence.

-After the genocide in 1994, both the government and the population have contributed to ethnic reconciliation and reconstruction.
-Distinctions between Hutu an Tutsi are now largely dismissed, with Rwandans living as a united people.
+After the genocide in 1994, efforts have been made toward ethnic reconciliation and reconstruction.
+Distinctions between Hutu an Tutsi are now largely dismissed, with a stronger united Rwandan identity.

 Accountability strategies

-Accountability is necessary to ensure that perpetrators are held responsible for their actions and that victims are granted justice.
-Successful and effective accountability measures can also help prevent future atrocities.
+Accountability means that perpetrators are held responsible for their actions, which ensures justice to the victims.
+Enforcing accountability can help prevent future atrocities.

 Legal Measures